Andy Irving Bsc Msc (MBPss)

 Teaching the ILA Substance Misuse Masterclass for the undergraduate medical degree.
 Given my existing links with drug and alcohol services in Sheffield I am able to provide students with a unique learning experience visiting treatment providers and looking at the wider public health and societal implications of alcohol and drug use.

-I continue to work for the Royal College of Psychiatrists quality improvement network (Community of Communities) as lead reviewer and TC specialist visiting therapeutic communities around the UK and abroad.
+I worked for the Royal College of Psychiatrists quality improvement network (Community of Communities) as lead reviewer and TC specialist visiting therapeutic communities around the UK and abroad.

-I am also currently working with Dr Ahmed El-Missiry (Professor of Psychiatry & Regional Representative of the Royal College of Psychiatrist Addictions (KSS)) to develop addiction treatment services in Qatar in line with Royal College quality standards.
+I worked with Dr Ahmed El-Missiry (Professor of Psychiatry & Regional Representative of the Royal College of Psychiatrist Addictions (KSS)) to develop addiction treatment services in Qatar in line with Royal College quality standards.

 I am also a member of the British Psychological Society.

-Address: School of Health and Related Research (ScHARR) University of Sheffield Regent Court, 30 Regent Street Sheffield S1 4DA
+Address: School of Health and Related Research (ScHARR) University of Sheffield , Regent Court, 3rd Floor, Room 3036, 30 Regent Street, Sheffield, S1 4DA

 Tel: (+44) (0)114 222 4292

 - Irving AD (2018) Important Patient and Public (PPI) perspectives on addiction as a reason for performing euthanasia..
 Addiction.
 View this article in WRRO

 - Irving A, Goodacre S, Blake J, Allen D & Moore SC (2018) Managing alcohol-related attendances in emergency care: can diversion to bespoke services lessen the burden?.
 Emergency Medicine Journal, 35(2), 79-82.
 View this article in WRRO